What is the Barnes Foundation?

 Is the Barnes Arboretum in Merion open?

-The Barnes Arboretum is open to the public Friday–Sunday (May–August), 10 am–4 pm.
-The Arboretum is also open for Horticulture courses.
+The Barnes Arboretum is open to the public Friday–Sunday, 10 am–4 pm through November 2.
+The arboretum is also open for Horticulture courses.

 When will the Barnes Ker-Feal open?